 - Hope Fund - Through its Humanitarian Outreach Project for Education Fund (HOPE), Missouri NEA assists students and schools in financial need.

-- Future Educators Association Scholarship - This scholarship was established to encourage and support high school students wishing to become teachers.
+- Educators Rising Scholarship - This scholarship was established to encourage and support high school students wishing to become teachers.

 - Phi Delta Kappa Scholarship - annually, Phi Delta Kappa International, through its Educational Foundation, awards scholarships to prospective educators.

 - The Cochran Scholarship is a $500 scholarship offered to students pursuing a career in education.
 Applicants must currently be in their freshman, sophomore or junior year at a Missouri college or university.

 - Jack Kinnaman Scholarship - The Jack Kinnaman Scholarship was created in the memory of Jack Kinnaman, Vice President and former Advisory Council member of the NEA-Retired.
 In addition, Jack represented the NEA-Retired on the Fund for Children and Public Education and in numerous local, state and national Association positions, Active and Retired.
 He is most fondly remembered as NEA's "Cat in the Hat".